top of page

 In the wake of Hurricane Helene, families in Western North Carolina are facing an unprecedented crisis.
 The storm has severely impacted infrastructure, leaving many families with limited access to basic necessities, including infant feeding supplies.
 As lactation professionals and advocates, it is our duty to respond swiftly and collaboratively to support these families in need.

 This page outlines the collective efforts, resources, and immediate actions NCBC is taking to address the urgent infant feeding needs across the region.
-We encourage all NCBC members and partners to participate in any way possible to help alleviate the crisis and ensure that families have the support they need.
+The NCBfC SAFE Team is transitioning to sustained support as of October 23, 2024, focusing on building sustainable support networks while maintaining critical supply distributions.
+We encourage all NCBC members and partners to learn more about the NCBfC SAFE Infant Feeding Initiative and to participate in any way possible to help alleviate the crisis and ensure that families have the support they need. â€‹

 Key Links and Resources